-The research priorities of the Cancer Center cut across and align with three main research programs – one of which is the Cancer Population Sciences (CPS).
-To assist with the development, implementation and future publication of CPS work, the UF Health Cancer Center has the availability of a CPS Navigator to assist with cancer-relevant research.
+The research priorities of the Cancer Center cut across and align with three main research programs – one of which is the Cancer Control and Population Sciences (CCPS).
+To assist with the development, implementation and success of CCPS work, the UF Health Cancer Center (UFHCC) has the availability of the CCPS Navigator Team to assist with cancer-relevant research.

 - Disease Site Group (DSG)

 - CTSI Recruitment Center

 For more information or to access these complimentary UFHCC CCPS Navigator Team Services, please contact